nicco88/pirple_assignment-1/readme.md

   /** We now want to get the URL and parse it.
    * The second argument means "parse the query string
    * and return an object".
-   * Be aware the default is set to false.
+   * Be aware, the default is set to false.
    */
   const parsedURL = url.parse( req.url, true );